geoschem/integrated_methane_inversion/docs/source/getting-started/minimizing-cost-tips.rst

 Exporting data to S3
 --------------------
-Storing data in EBS volumes is more expensive than storing data in AWS's simple storage service (S3).
+Storing data in EBS volumes is more expensive than storing data in Amazon S3.
-Additionally, data costs in S3 are only charged on the amount of space you use, whereas EBS volumes charge you for the amount of space provisioned.
+Additionally, with S3 you are only charged for the amount of space you use, whereas EBS volumes charge you for the amount of space provisioned.

-For these reasons, after running the IMI, best practice is to push your needed output data to an S3 bucket for long term storage and usage, rather than retaining the entire EBS volume.
+For these reasons, after running the IMI, we recommend pushing your output data to an S3 bucket for long term storage, rather than retaining the entire EBS volume.
 Resources for creating an S3 bucket and pushing data to it can be found here:

 * `Creating an S3 Bucket <https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html>`_